Amruta789/Web-scraping-weather-data/README.md

 `npm install` command installs all the necessary packages.

 `npm run devstart`
-Starts the server in development mode.
+starts the server in development mode.

 Type localhost:3000/ in URL to access the homepage.